For this church:

-The church stands on an elevated site formerly occupied by a Norman edifice which was razed to allow for the re-building.
+The church stands on an elevated site formerly occupied by a Norman structure which was demolished to allow for re-building on the same site.
 It consists of a chancel and nave, with vestry, north porch and a bell turret containing one bell.

-The current church was built in 1860 by G Shaw of Manchester at the expense of H Bridgeman-Simpson of Babworth Hall.
+The current church was built in 1857-8 by the architect George Shaw of Saddleworth at the expense of H Bridgeman-Simpson of Babworth Hall.
 Steetley stone was used to construct the church in Decorated style.
 Shaw also provided the stained glass, except for the east window depicting the Transfiguration which is by J R Thompson of Southwark.

-Thanks to Tim Southall for research on this entry and to Judith Asquith for photographs
+Thanks to Andy Nicholson and Tim Southall for research on this entry and to